jruels/e2e-automation/labs/gh-actions-eks/index.md

 2. **Click the "+" icon** in the top right corner
 3. **Select "New repository"**
 4. **Configure your repository**:
-   - Repository name: `e2e-automation`
+   - Repository name: `gh-actions-eks`
    - Description: `End-to-End Automation Lab with GitHub Actions and EKS`
    - Make it **Public** (for easier collaboration)
-   - ✅ Check "Add a README file"
+   - Check "Add a README file"
-   - ✅ Check "Add .gitignore" and select "Terraform"
+   - Check "Add .gitignore" and select "Terraform"
    - Leave "Choose a license" as "None"
 5. **Click "Create repository"**